 Hello all!

-TL;DR; if you don't care at all about how crossroad works,
+TL;DR; if you don't care at all about how crossroad works, and you just want to cross-build GIMP in a few commands, see at the bottom of the article.

 Over the years, I have written a tool to cross-compile software under a GNU/Linux OS for other targets: crossroad.
 Well to this day, the only supported targets are Windows 32/64-bit.
 I realized I never advertised this tool much which — even though it has been originally built to help me build and hack a specific project (GIMP) — ended up as a generic cross-compilation system for Linux.